LxonWWW/Home-Assistant-Desktop-WF/README.md

 ## Installation

-Download the latest release [here](https://github.com/LxonWWW/Home-Assistant-Desktop-WF/releases/tag/Stable).
+1. Download the latest release [here](https://github.com/LxonWWW/Home-Assistant-Desktop-WF/releases/tag/Stable).
-Create a new folder in your program files folder and unzip it there.
+2. Create a new folder in your user folder (Example: C:\Users\JohnDoe\ ⮕ C:\Users\JohnDoe\Home_Assistant_Desktop_WF) and unzip it there.
-Create a shortcut for "Home Assistant Desktop.exe" and place it at "shell:startup".
+3. Create a shortcut for "Home Assistant Desktop.exe" and place it at "shell:startup".

+***IMPORTANT: This App uses WebView2, in other words Microsoft Edge.
+Make sure the app is in a place where administrator privileges are NOT required or it may not work.***

 Thats it, I hope you have fun!